alihanucar/alihanucar.github.io/_pages/cv.md

 Work experience
 ======
-* 2022 Jun - Present : Controlling Analyst Assistant

-* DHL Express, Leipzig, Germany
+* 2022 Jun - Present : Controlling Analyst Assistant at DHL Express in Leipzig, Germany

----
-* 2020 Jan - 2022 May : Investment Fund Specialist
-* Is Asset Management, Istanbul, Turkiye
+* 2020 Jan - 2022 May : Investment Fund Specialist at Is Asset Management in Istanbul, Turkiye

+* 2019 Aug - 2019 Dec : Investment Assistant at Garanti Securities in Istanbul, Turkiye